Loading...

 Who are your favorite bands?

+Raze the Maze.
 Mute Math. stimmhorn.
 Rage Against the Machine.
 Tinariwen.
 Switchfoot. led zeppelin.
 Nine Inch Nails.
 Return to Forever.
 The Weepies.
 Primus.
 Kronos Quartet.
 Shakti.
 Audioslave.
 Take 6.
 Weather Report.
 Bela Fleck and the Flecktones.
 Oregon.
 Twelve Foot Ninja.
 Yes.
 Alison Krauss & Union Station.
 Pavement.
 Living Colour.
+Chick Corea Elektric Band.
 That One Guy. sigur ros.
 The Wailin Jennys. tv on the radio.
 Helmet.
 Garaj Mahal.
 Punch Brothers.
 Pink Floyd.
 The Secret Machines.
 Pat Metheny Group (in any incarnation).
 The Bad Plus.
 Earth Wind and Fire.
 Meshuggah.
 SHEL.
 Ricky Skaggs & Kentucky Thunder.
 Pairdown.
 Crooked Still.
 Tool.
 The Del McCoury Band.
 Magma.
 AJ Lee & Blue Summit.
 Fear.
 U2.
 (Yeah, yeah, I know… except for the Bluegrass players, Shakti, and Kronos, they all use a lot of gear.)

 Who is Michael Hedges?